Backpacking South America: Where to Start

 - Lonely Planet´s South America on a Shoestring

 to get you started.
 This South America book, also available as a PDF eBook, covers all you need to know to get the most out of your trip and is ideal to plan your journey ahead.
-I've used the guide extensively while I was backpacking in South America.
+I have used the guide extensively while I was backpacking in South America.

 - The Rough Guide to South America